 If you have ever wondered about these differences too, you are in luck today!
 Let’s take a look at some of the main differences between a fridge box and a reefer container…

 Why is Cold Storage Shipping Necessary and Growing?

 Aside from knowing the differences between these two methods for shipping cold products, the fact is that both are needed.

 There are all sorts of products that require a temperature-controlled environment and not all of them require the same environment.
-Thankfully, growing federal and international shipping regulations have increased the need for higher-quality temperature control and monitoring which has spurred growth within the industry over just the span of a few years.
+Thankfully, growing federal and international shipping regulations have increased the need for higher-quality temperature control and monitoring.
+In turn, this has spurred growth within the industry over just the span of a few years.
 Some of the most common commodities that require advanced tracking and monitoring within the cold supply chain include frozen food, dairy products, produce, medical supplies, and electronics.

-Anytime your local grocer receives a shipment of milk, eggs, or frozen meat, just to name a few, it is achievable thanks to temperature-controlled shipping.
-From food to medications such as the recent COVID-19 vaccines, all sorts of cold storage products rely on one form of temperature-controlled shipping or the other.
+Anytime your local grocer receives a shipment of perishables, it is achievable thanks to temperature-controlled shipping.
+From food to medications, all sorts of cold storage products rely on one form of temperature-controlled shipping or the other.

 The term ‘reefer’ is used to describe a full-service or dedicated refrigerated truck or container with temperature control equipment.
-A reefer can be set from temperatures ranging from 50 degrees to minus 20 Fahrenheit in order to keep the product within its desired storage temperature for the duration of transportation.
+A reefer can be set from temperatures ranging from 50 degrees to minus 20 Fahrenheit.
+This allows carriers to keep the product within its desired storage temperature for the duration of transportation.
 Most temperature-controlled shipments are LTL or less than truckload, with multiple products that require similar temperature control being shipped together – usually to multiple stops.

 Are there any Disadvantages of Shipping with a Reefer Container?